top of page

 WSP Alumnus, Years 3 & 4

-Mentor since 2015 (has worked with Members since 2000)
+Mentor since 2015 (Working with Corpsmembers since 2000)

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-Seeing the growth in Members is very rewarding.
+Seeing the growth in Corpsmembers is very rewarding.
 They come in wide-eyed and open to experience, then learn about working with fish and working as a team.
 We have a really amazing team here – really they are all Mentors.

 Seth Ricker